peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 ## The FROM clause: Sources and Seeds

-### Sources
+The `FROM` clause within a `SELECT` statement defines the _sources_ of the data to be used.
+As such:

-- The `FROM` clause within a `SELECT` statement defines the _sources_ of the data to be used
+### 1. Sources

-- Sources can be seen as a map to guide dbt to the location of the data that was loaded to our data warehouse through a `{{ source() }} function` used in our models
+- Sources can be seen as a map to guide dbt to the location of the data that was loaded to our data warehouse through a `{{ source() }}` function used in our models
 - These configurations are typically declared in a `source.yml` file usually found in the models folder
-- Used with the source macro that will resolve the name to the right schema plus build the dependencies automatically
+- Used with the `source` macro that will resolve the name to the right schema plus build the dependencies automatically
 - Additionally, we can define "source freshness" to each source so that we can check whether a source is "fresh" or "stale", which can be useful to check whether our data pipelines are working properly
 - More info about sources in this [link](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources)
 - An example of how a `source.yml` might look for our project: